Northwest Airlink Flight 5719: Flight

-Crash
+Accident

 Until moments before the crash, Flight 5719 was uneventful and no emergency was declared.
 The plane was cleared for a landing on runway 31 at Hibbing, but the flight crew requested an approach to runway 13 instead, because there was a tailwind on the approach to runway 31, which was also covered with precipitation.
 The flight crew initiated the approach procedure by joining the Hibbing distance measuring equipment (DME) arc from the Hibbing VHF omnidirectional range (VOR) radio navigation system, and intercepting the instrument landing system localizer at 8000 ft MSL.
 That delayed the start of the plane's descent, which meant that an excessive rate of descent was required.
 The aircraft descended at 2000 ft /min and was 1200 ft above the minimum altitude when above the Kinney final approach fix.
 The Jetstream 31 was not equipped with a ground proximity warning system that had already been made mandatory for larger aircraft.

 The aircraft continued its descent through the 2040 ft step-down altitude.
 It struck the top of a tree, continued for 634 ft, and struck a group of aspen trees.
 Finally, the plane collided with two ridges and came to rest inverted and lying on its right side.